Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 Healthy peppers start with healthy soil.
 Research shows that soil moisture levels and nitrogen availability directly influence pepper leaf water potential, stomatal conductance, and overall yield.
 That’s why we pulled soil samples early and built our amendment plan around the data.

-If you missed the full breakdown, you can read our blog Soil Test Secrets for Hotter, Healthier Peppers: https://www.harmonypeppers.com/post/soil-test-secrets-for-hotter-healthier-peppers
+If you missed the full breakdown, you can read our blog Soil Test Secrets for Hotter, Healthier Peppers: Soil Test Secrets for Hotter, Healthier Peppers.

-We’ll retest in March to verify improvements — a step supported by studies showing that nutrient balance shifts significantly after winter moisture cycles.
+We’ll retest in March to verify improvements.
+This step is supported by studies showing that nutrient balance shifts significantly after winter moisture cycles.

 🚜 Soil Prep Timeline: What We’re Doing Now vs. March